EficodeDemoOrg/copilot-cpp-exercise/copilot-exercises.md

-# GitHub Copilot Exercises: C++ Log Analyzer
+# GitHub Copilot Exercises: Building the C++ Log Analyzer

-This document provides a series of exercises designed to help you learn and practice using GitHub Copilot features within the context of the C++ Log Analyzer application.
-We will cover exploring the codebase, ideating new features, and implementing them using Copilot's capabilities.
+This document provides a series of exercises designed to help you learn and practice using GitHub Copilot features to build the C++ Log Analyzer application starting from a basic project scaffold.
+We will cover generating initial structures, implementing core functionality progressively, adding features, testing, and exploring the codebase as it develops.

 **Key Copilot Interaction Points:**